mxcrawford/Mendix-AWS-Rekognition/README.md

 ## Setup your project

-Once you have the ```Mendix_AWS_Rekognition.mpk``` package downloaded, open Mendix Studio Pro from the Desktop
+1. Once you have the ```Mendix_AWS_Rekognition.mpk``` package downloaded, open Mendix Studio Pro from the Desktop.

-Sign in with the account details you setup signing up for Mendix
+2. Sign in with the account details you setup signing up for Mendix.

-Import the Project package in order to create your own project
+3. Import the Project package in order to create your own project

 <img src="readme-img/import1.png">

-Next, select your choice of version control and location of your project - for this exercise it is recommended to use SVN which Mendix uses in the developer portal
+4. Next, select your choice of version control and location of your project - for this exercise it is recommended to use SVN which Mendix uses in the developer portal

 The project will now be created and uploaded to the repository